jwalton3141/jwalton3141.github.io/_posts/2019-11-30-Python-MKL-openBLAS.md

 ### Post-script

-The results shown in the post were generated on my laptop, which has the following stats:
+The results shown in the post were generated on my work desktop, which has the following stats:

 ```
 Kernel Version: 5.3.0-22-generic
 OS Type: 64-bit
-Processors: 4 × Intel® Core™ i7-7500U CPU @ 2.70GHz
+Processors: 8 x Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz
-Memory: 7.7 GiB of RAM
+Memory: 15.5G of RAM
 ```